-Days 20 to 21: Caroline Islands
+Days 21 and 22: Caroline Islands

-If birding is not for you today then we can arrange a dive or snorkel in this historic harbour where there are countless Japanese ships and aircraft.
-These were sunk by the Americans in a surprise attack on February 17th 1944.
-We continue north this afternoon.
+If birding is not for you today, we can arrange a snorkel in this historic harbour where there are countless Japanese ships and aircraft.
+These were sunk by the Americans in a surprise attack on 17th February 1944.

-Days 22 to 25: At Sea
+Days 23 to 26: At Sea

 More lazy relaxing days at sea.
-Just remember ‘God does not deduct from ones allotted life span time spent sailing’ so just relax and enjoy.
-The birding is quiet in these latitudes but if you put in the time there are some good sightings to be had.
-Birds that we may see include Matsudaira’s Storm-Petrels, Bonin and Bulwer’s Petrels, Wedge-tailed and Bannerman’s Shearwaters.
+Just remember ‘God does not deduct from one’s allotted life span time spent sailing’ so just relax and enjoy.
+The birding is quiet in these latitudes, but if you put in the time there are some good sightings to be had.
+Birds that we may see include Matsudaira’s Stormpetrels, Bonin and Bulwer’s Petrels, Wedge-tailed and Bannerman’s Shearwaters.

-As we approach the Bonin chain of islands we will keep a particular look out for the newly described Bryan’s Shearwater.
-This area is also good for cetaceans especially Humpback Whales which are known to occur here in reasonable numbers.
+As we approach the Bonin chain of islands we will keep a particular lookout for the newly described Bryan’s Shearwater.
+This area is also good for cetaceans, especially Humpback Whales which are known to occur here in reasonable numbers.

-Day 26: Chichi-jima
+Day 27: Chichi-jima Island

 Day 28: At Sea

 Relax at sea as we sail north from the Bonin Islands.
-We will be on the lookout for seabirds with the possibilities including Tristram’s Storm-Petrel, Bonin Petrel and Bannerman’s Shearwater.
+We will be on the lookout for seabirds with the possibilities including Tristram’s Storm-petrel, Bonin Petrel and Bannerman’s Shearwater.

 Day 29: Torishima Island

 Short-tailed or Steller’s Albatross.
 Chumming will begin early morning and will continue for as long as it takes to bring the birds around.
-Other species that could be attracted by the chumming include both Black-footed and Laysan Albatrosses, Streaked Shearwater, and both Tristam’s and Matsudaira’s Storm-Petrels.
+Other species that could be attracted include Black-footed and Laysan Albatrosses, Streaked Shearwater, and both Tristam’s and Matsudaira’s Storm-petrels.

-Day 30: Miyake-jima Island
+Day 30: Hachijo-jima Island